Policy

 Benefit-related debt not created

-If the WSIB cannot reimburse all or part of the assignment, it does not create a benefit-related debt, see 18-01-04, Recovery of Benefit-Related Debts.
+If the WSIB cannot reimburse all or part of the assignment, it does not create a benefit-related debt, refer to 18-01-04, Recovery of Benefit-Related Debts.

 Redirections from multiple benefit types